 Whey protein is a milk derivative, which means it contains dairy and is not considered dairy-free.
 When searching for a gluten and dairy-free protein powder, whey based proteins are not a good choice.

-Is whey protein gluten-free?
+Is whey gluten-free?
+Is whey wheat?

 Whey protein itself does not contain gluten and is gluten-free.
 Whey protein is safe on a gluten-free diet when listed as whey concentrate, whey hydrosolate, or whey isolate on ingredient lists.

 If you are eating both a gluten and dairy-free diet, whey protein is not a good choice as whey protein contains dairy.
+There is no wheat in whey.

 Which blender is the best?